 Toners have long been a staple in skincare routines, often sandwiched between cleansing and moisturizing.
-But with the rise of modern formulations and simplified routines, many are now asking: Do I actually need a toner?
-Is it essential, or is it just a leftover trend from the 90s?
+But with the rise of modern formulations and simplified routines, many are now asking: Do you really need a toner?
+Is it beneficial, or is it just a leftover trend from the 90s?

 The answer isn’t as simple as yes or no. Like many things in skincare, it depends on your skin’s unique needs, your current routine, and the specific toner in question.